hardisj/erinsaudiocorner/content/english/loudspeakers/Kef_R3.md

 Nearfield response of individual drive units:
 <img align="left" src="https://dl.dropboxusercontent.com/s/kuxkdb29htgwflj/Nearfield%20Driveunits%20%26%20Port.png?dl=0" alt="specs" width="100%" style="vertical-align:middle;margin:20px 0px"/><br clear="all" />

 Note the lack of a strong resonance from the port.
 I mention this because many speakers have ports that cause resonance in the midrange.
-Most measurements do not provide sufficient resonance to show these issues.
+Most measurements do not provide sufficient resolution to show these issues.
 However, the Klippel NFS does.
 And in the case of the Kef R3, there are no such issues.
 This is attributed to the legitimate engineering of the port, dubbed by Kef as "Flexible Port Technology", which is detailed in the graphic below.

 <img align="left" src="https://dl.dropboxusercontent.com/s/lcdnwu93s5wooc6/Kef_flex_port.png?dl=0" alt="specs" width="80%" style="vertical-align:middle;margin:20px 0px"/><br clear="all" />